-- TRL 6: System or subsystem model or prototype demonstrated in a relevant environment - TRL 7: System prototype demonstration in an operational environment - TRL 8: Actual system completed and "flight qualified" through test and demonstration - TRL 9: Actual system "flight proven" through successful mission operations
+- TRL 8: Actual system completed and "flight qualified" through test and demonstration - TRL 9: Actual system "flight proven" through successful mission operations

 Manufacturing readiness and technology readiness go hand-in-hand.
 MRLs, in conjunction with TRLs, are key measures that define risk when a technology or process is matured and transitioned to a system.
 It is quite common for manufacturing readiness to be paced by technology readiness or design stability.
 Manufacturing processes will not be able to mature until the product technology and product design are stable.
 MRLs can also be used to define manufacturing readiness and risk at the system or subsystem level.
 For those reasons, the MRL definitions were designed to include a nominal level of technology readiness as a prerequisite for each level of manufacturing readiness.